ricvolpi/min-max-loss/README.md

 ### Prerequisites

-Python 2.7 (should work on Python 3, too), Numpy, Tensorflow 1.3
+Python 2.7 (should work on Python 3, too), Tensorflow 1.3

 ### Files